 - CIDR NETWORK ADDRESS - 185.45.155.33 /32

-Make sure that all three added IP ACCESS CONTROL LISTS are selected in the SIP domain settings.
+Make sure that both added IP ACCESS CONTROL LISTS are selected in the SIP domain settings.

 Below, in the Call Control Configuration section, in the A CALL COMES IN parameter, select what will manage incoming calls.
 If you have already set up incoming call routing in Twilio, choose your option, for example, Studio and your Flow (scenario) for incoming calls.
 Click Save to save the settings of your SIP domain.